All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 This type of biopsy is most helpful when mammography shows a mass, a cluster of microcalcifications (tiny calcium deposits that are closely grouped together) or an area of abnormal tissue change.
 We will collect small samples of tissue from your breast with a hollow needle which is precisely guided to the correct location with the use of X-rays and computer automation.

 This type of biopsy is most helpful when there is an abnormality seen on an ultrasound or a palpable mass (something that is felt) in the breast.
-An ultrasound uses high-frequency sound waves to form a picture of internal structures of the breast.
+An ultrasound uses high-frequency sound waves to form a picture of the internal structures of the breast.

 During an ultrasound-guided core biopsy, small samples of tissue are removed from the breast with a hollow needle.
 The needle is guided to the correct location by closely monitoring the needle path through the breast tissue on the ultrasound screen.